Abhinandan-Kushwaha/TunnelAnimation/README.md

 # TunnelAnimation

-The idea was to create a View that could be wrapped around a ListView or FlatList and can be rendered in a highly interactive manner.
+The idea was to create a View just like a ListView or FlatList and can be rendered in a highly interactive manner.

 ![Animation Demo](/myAnimApp.gif)